jquacinella/IS607_Homework10/exploratory_work.md

 ### Do the ViralHeat Analysis

 issue: slow - about 10 minutes to score 300 items
-issue: look into set dependency on this chuck.
+issue: look into set dependency on this chunk.
 Needs to run if obamatweets_text changes

 ```r